mephi42/ctf/2019.10.19-SECCON_CTF_2019/pwn-Monoid_Operator/README.md

   `x` will make sure that the rest of the buffer - which is a forward pointer and a bunch of zeroes from the last time, will stay intact.
 Wait, isn't that just two elements?
-Yes, but since `x` is not a number, it will be stuck in the `scanf` buffer and will therefore count as 129 numbers and the next operator, which will finally consume it.
+Yes, but since `x` is not a number, it will be stuck in the `scanf` buffer and will therefore count as 129 "empty" numbers and the next operator, which will finally consume it.
 * The result of the second addition is thus a libc pointer, from which we can compute gadget and cookie pointers.
 * Send the carefully crafted format string as feedback and get the shell.

 A few observations regarding forming the format string:

-* We can set a breakpoint at the final `ret` instruction and observe stack and register values.
+* We can set a breakpoint at the `sprintf` call and observe stack and register values.
 Many of them reliably end with `0x00`, which means we'll be able to use them as zero byte. `%8$c` serves this purpose very nicely.
 * We can use padding modifier to produce multiple characters at once, e.g.
   `%8$1032c` will produce 1031 spaces and a zero.
 * The cookie always starts with `\0`, so `%.8s` would copy just that.
 We need to